Crypto Tax Free Countries 2026

 Want a sunny beach and tax free crypto?

 As of 2023, gains from selling crypto held less than a year are subject to a flat tax rate of 28%, while long-term gains from selling crypto remain tax free.
-Crypto to crypto trades also remain tax free, while unique and non-fungible crypto assets are not considered crypto assets for tax purposes.
+Crypto-to-crypto trades also remain tax free, while unique and non-fungible crypto assets are not considered crypto assets for tax purposes.

 Singapore

-There’s a reason many crypto exchanges - like KuCoin and Phemex - are based in Singapore.
+There’s a reason many crypto exchanges, like KuCoin and Phemex, are based in Singapore.
 Singapore is a crypto tax haven for both individuals and businesses.

-This is because Singapore doesn’t have a Capital Gains Tax - so individual investors and businesses are not liable for Capital Gains Tax.
+This is because Singapore doesn’t have a Capital Gains Tax, so individual investors and businesses are not liable for Capital Gains Tax.
 So when you dispose of crypto by selling it or trading it, you won’t pay Capital Gains Tax.

-As well as this, because cryptocurrencies are viewed as intangible property from a tax perspective when you spend crypto on goods and services, this is viewed as a barter trade, not a payment.
-So while the goods or services may have Goods and Services Tax (GST), the payment coin or token will not.
+As well as this, because cryptocurrencies are viewed as intangible property from a tax perspective, when you spend crypto on goods and services, this is viewed as a barter trade, not a payment.
+So while the goods or services may have Goods and Services Tax (GST), the payment coin or token generally will not.

 Of course, you can’t avoid all taxes.
-If you’re acting as a business and you accept crypto as payment - you will pay Income Tax on it.
+If you’re acting as a business and you accept crypto as payment, you will pay Income Tax on it.
 Similarly, if a company’s core service is related to crypto trading, the company would still be liable for Income Tax.
 All this said, Singapore's Income Tax rate remains much lower than in most countries.

 Malaysia

-Singapore’s neighbor Malaysia is also a crypto tax free country.
+Singapore’s neighbor, Malaysia, is also a crypto tax free country.

-Because cryptocurrencies are not viewed as capital assets nor a legal tender by Malaysian authorities - crypto transactions are tax free for individual investors.
+Because cryptocurrencies are not viewed as capital assets nor a legal tender by Malaysian authorities, crypto transactions are tax free for individual investors.

-This comes with a caveat though.
+This comes with a caveat, though.
 The Malaysian Inland Revenue Board says that crypto transactions are only exempt from tax when they are not regular or repetitive.
-So in other words, if you’re trading like a day trader - you’ll still pay tax on your crypto.
+So, in other words, if you’re trading like a day trader, you’ll still pay tax on your crypto.

-Similarly, for businesses involved in crypto - profits would be subject to Income Tax, regardless of whether the profits are in crypto or fiat currency.
+Similarly, for businesses involved in crypto, profits would be subject to Income Tax, regardless of whether the profits are in crypto or fiat currency.

 Malta

 Also known as Blockchain Island, Malta is a crypto tax haven.
-The country recognizes Bitcoin and other cryptocurrencies as a ‘unit of account, medium of exchange or a store of value’.
+The country recognizes Bitcoin and other cryptocurrencies as a ‘unit of account, medium of exchange, or a store of value’.

-What this means is you’ll pay no Capital Gains Tax on long-term gains from selling crypto provided it is considered ‘a store of value’.
+What this means is you’ll pay no Capital Gains Tax on long-term gains from selling crypto, provided it is considered ‘a store of value’.
 So it’s good news for hodlers.

 This said, crypto trades are viewed as similar to day trading stocks or shares.
 As such, they attract the Business Income Tax rate of 35%!
-There are however structuring options within the Maltese tax system that allow you to reduce this tax rate to between 0% to 5% - it all depends on how much you earn and your residency.
+There are, however, structuring options within the Maltese tax system that allow you to reduce this tax rate to between 0% to 5%.
+It all depends on how much you earn and your residency.

 Cayman Islands